FrosT2k5/react_toast_component/README.md

 # Toast Component Project

+A [toast component project](https://github.com/joy-of-react/project-toast) from joy-of-react course.
+In this repo I am uploading my solution in order to learn hosting react application and provide demo of my solution. demo url:

 ## Joy of React, Project II

 In this project, we'll dive deep into the implementation of a single common UI component: A `<Toast>` message component.